-Biological systems constantly transmitting thousands of invaluable information about our health, through a chemical language.
+Biological systems transmit thousands of invaluable information about our health, through a "chemical language".
 Biosensors are devices that listen to this complex language and translate it into a language that we humans can understand.
-I believe that the introduction of artificial intelligence in biosensors will lead to early diagnosis of many major diseases.

 Honors & Awards